sleepyfox/coffeescript-koans/README.md

 [![endorse](http://api.coderwall.com/sleepyfox/endorsecount.png)](http://coderwall.com/sleepyfox)

+Or, if you happen to be in London, please drop by for a chat and buy me a beer!

 # Inspirations & thanks

-* _David Laing & Greg Malcolm _ - for their Javascript/Jasmine port of the Ruby koans
+* _David Laing & Greg Malcolm_ - for their JavaScript/Jasmine port of the Ruby koans
 * _Edgecase_ - for the great Ruby Koans
-* _Jeremy Ashkenas and the Coffeescript crew on GitHub_ - for making CoffeeScript in the first place
+* _Jeremy Ashkenas and the CoffeeScript crew on GitHub_ - for making CoffeeScript in the first place
-* _Douglas Crockford_ - for Javascript; the good bits
+* _Douglas Crockford_ - for JavaScript; the good bits
 * _Daniel P. Friedman & Matthias Felleisen_ - for 'The Little LISPer' book, where it all started

 # License (legal deed)